 Four years is a fairly long time in a role.
 In this time one would expect to have attained a certain level of mastery in the core skills required for that role.
-I worked as a program manager with Teach For India — an organization that was so much more than a workplace for me — but by the end of my tenure, I felt a certain amount of tension.
-My core responsibility was to coach Fellows towards their leadership journey and better student outcomes.
-This tension came from wanting to excel in my role but feeling that I don’t possess the tools to do so and heavily relying on either trial and error or on experiences — mine and others’ .
-In that moment, it often led to guilt of not doing my best.
-In this piece, I reflect on that tension and propose ways in which Teach For India and other such organizations can enable their employees to see impact in their role.
+In my previous role, I felt a certain amount of tension.
+My core responsibility was to coach individuals toward their leadership journey and better student outcomes.
+This tension came from wanting to excel in my role but feeling that I don’t possess the tools to do so and heavily relying on either trial and error or on experiences — mine and others.
+In that moment, it often led to guilt for not doing my best.
+In this piece, I reflect on that tension and propose ways in which Teach For India and other such organizations can enable their employees to see an impact in their roles.

 I will go further and argue that organizations like Teach For India, Pratham, and Kaivalya Foundation recruit from the most talented pool of professionals in India, and are well placed to produce high quality research.
 There should be more emphasis on giving access to quality education research, training people on being good consumers of research in education, and equipping them with tools to produce research.
 Online learning platforms like Coursera and LinkedIn Learning have so much to offer in terms of skills on reading, conducting, and writing research.
 This will not only build a formidable body of research for these organizations but will also take the field forward.

 Subject Expertise Matters